Biden's campaign chair acknowledges support 'slippage' but says he's staying in the race

 Democrats at the highest levels have been making a critical push for Biden to rethink his election bid, with former President Barack Obama expressing concerns to allies and Speaker Emerita Nancy Pelosi privately telling Biden the party could lose the ability to seize control of the House if he doesn’t step away from the 2024 race.

-Late Thursday, Montana Sen. Jon Tester became the second Democrat in the chamber — and now among two dozen in Congress — calling on him to bow out, saying, “Biden should not seek reelection to another term.”
+New Mexico Sen. Martin Heinrich on Friday called on Biden to exit the race, making him the third Senate Democrat to do so.

+“By passing the torch, he would secure his legacy as one of our nation’s greatest leaders and allow us to unite behind a candidate who can best defeat Donald Trump and safeguard the future of our democracy,” said Heinrich, who is up for reelection this fall.

-And Friday, four more House Democrats — Reps.
-Jared Huffman, Mark Veasey, Chuy Garcia and Mark Pocan — representing a wide swath of the caucus called on Biden to step aside.
+And Friday, Reps.
+Jared Huffman, Mark Veasey, Chuy Garcia and Mark Pocan __ representing a wide swath of the caucus __together called on Biden to step aside.

+Separately, Rep. Sean Casten of Illinois wrote in an op-ed that with “a heavy heart and much personal reflection” he, too, was calling on Biden to “pass the torch to a new generation.”

-Campaign officials said Biden was even more committed to staying in the race even as the calls for him to go mounted.
+Campaign officials said Biden was even more committed to staying in the race despite the calls for him to go.
 And senior West Wing aides have had no internal discussions or conversations with the president about Biden dropping out.

 On Friday, Biden picked up a key endorsement from the political arm of the Congressional Hispanic Caucus.
 CHC BOLD PAC said the Biden administration has shown “unwavering commitment” to Latinos and “the stakes couldn’t be higher” in this election.
 “President Joe Biden and Vice President Kamala Harris have delivered for the Latino community,” the group said.